 Governments worldwide spur the EV industry to close the technology gaps, establish comprehensive EV policies, and accelerate technological transformation.
 The expansion of electric vehicle models has been shaped by key markets worldwide that apply promotion policies to foster the transition to EVs.

 The leader in the market is China representing more than half of the world’s electric cars market (approximately $1,2 million vehicles are sold).
 The USA is planning to advance the EV market and invest $15 billion in creating a network of 500,000 charging stations by 2030.
 The European Union is on this path as well, exploring new policies and measures to deploy electric vehicles.

-One of the most critical challenges that need to be concerned is the refueling of the ICE (internal combustion engine), which is more time-consuming than traditional charging stations.
+One of the most critical challenges that needs to be considered is the refueling of the ICE (internal combustion engine), which is more time-consuming than traditional charging stations.

 - Get real-time insights into vehicles’ charging status.
 Having a complete history of when and how long the vehicle was charging allows you to properly plan the charging in advance without hassle.